masterpiece-EcoVoyage/EcoVoyage/README.md

 ## Technologies Utilized

-Explore the cutting-edge technologies and tools that power the Eco-Wanderer planner:
+Explore the cutting-edge technologies and tools that power the EcoVoyage:

 * Node.js: The JavaScript runtime for building server-side applications.
 * Express: A web application framework for crafting APIs and web applications in Node.js.